 - Open the Finder.

 - Paste this text into the dialog box:

 - Follow the prompts to complete the uninstall process.

 Step 3: Upgrade from version 4.2 to 4.3

 - Open the CrashPlan app.

-- CrashPlan for Home and CrashPlan PRO upgrade automatically as soon as you sign in.
+- CrashPlan for Home and CrashPlan for Small Business (previously CrashPlan PRO) upgrade automatically as soon as you sign in.